• Skip to main content

 Jump to Recipe Print Recipe

-Most all of us love Chinese take out.
+Who doesn't love Chinese take out?
 And everybody has their favorite dishes to order -- orange chicken, crispy chicken teriyaki, beef and broccoli, fried rice.
 One of my favorite dishes is most definitely Kung Pao (also written Kung Po) chicken which is a staple in westernized chinese cuisine.

 Velveting: A Chinese Method of Cooking

-ingredients for kung pao sauce on a white background
+ingredients for panda express kung pao chicken on a white table.

 Here are some of the main components of kung pao stir fry that make it special!

-Dry red chilis: Dried chili peppers give heat to this spicy dish.
+• Dry red chilis: Dried chili peppers give heat to this spicy dish.
 The recipe calls for 10 dried chilis for medium heat level, but feel free to add more or less depending on your spice tolerance.
+I actually bought mild dried chilis so that my young sons could enjoy this dish as well (they loved it!).

 How to make Panda Express Kung Pao Chicken

+Step 4.
 While chicken is marinating, cut up your zucchini, bell pepper, onions, and green onions into small bite-sized pieces.
-I like to use both the whites and the green parts of the green onions.

 Prepare your kung pao sauce by whisking together minced garlic, water, soy sauce, rice wine vinegar, brown sugar, oyster sauce, grated ginger, and cornstarch.
 Set to the side.

+Step 5.
 Heat wok or large stir fry pan on medium-high heat and add additional 1 tbsp. of oil.
-Add coated chicken pieces and stir fry until they start to brown on the outside and are almost cooked through, 8-10 minutes.
+Add coated chicken pieces and stir fry until they start to brown on the outside and are almost cooked through, 5-6 minutes.

+Step 7.
 To the empty wok, add dried chilis and peanuts and cook until peppers are fragrant (1-2 minutes).
 The peanuts will get a little color to them as well.
+Set to the side.

-Add back in vegetables and chicken pieces and stir to coat.
-Cook until sauce is thickened and the chicken is cooked through.
+Step 9.
+Add back in chilis, peanuts, vegetables and chicken pieces and stir to coat.

-panda express kung pao chicken cooked in a wok
+finished kung pao chicken in a white enamel skillet.

 Like with most stir-fry style dishes, the cooking goes quickly so it's a good idea to have all of your ingredients prepared before you turn on the heat.
 I find that utilizing the time that the chicken is marinating in the fridge to prepare the veggies and sauce is the way to go.